arsm100/docker-atlassian-confluence-server/README.md

 For the latest developer (EAP) release use `atlassian/confluence-server:eap`.
 This will install our latest milestone (not supported for use in production).

-Besides the docker image for OpenJDK, we also support docker images for Adopt OpenJDK.
-Those are tagged with the suffix `ubuntu-18.04-adoptopenjdk8` together with Confluence versions.
+By default our Docker image uses OpenJDK, which is not supported for production sites.
+However we do provide a fully supported Docker image that uses AdoptOpenJDK 8.
+These images are tagged with the suffix `ubuntu-18.04-adoptopenjdk8` together with the Confluence version.

-For e.g: `atlassian/confluence-server:6.13-ubuntu-18.04-adoptopenjdk8`, this will install the latest `6.13.x` version together with latest version Adopt OpenJDK 8
+For example, `atlassian/confluence-server:6.13-ubuntu-18.04-adoptopenjdk8` will install the latest 6.13.x version with AdoptOpenJDK 8.

 # Known Problems
 In Mac OS X with Docker version 1.11.0, when running with docker-machine, there is a bug where the directory specified for `CONFLUENCE_HOME` in a volume mount will not have the correct permission, and thus startup fails with a permission denied error:
      Error writing state to confluence.cfg.xml